rahulramesh04/Simple-Calculator/README.md

 # Simple-Calculator

-This is a simple calculator done using Python
+Simple calculatorSimple calculator
+It is a basic calculator which performs basic calculations like addition, subtraction, multiplication, division and Exponential.